Hind bint Awf: First marriage

 He was an early convert to Islam who spent thirteen years in Abyssinia.
 On his arrival in Medina in 628, Muhammad appointed him community treasurer.

 Second marriage

 She also married Al-Harith ibn Hazan ibn Jubayr ibn Al-Hazm ibn Rubiya ibn Abdullah ibn Hilal.
 The Banu Hilal were residents of Mecca.
-Although they were wealthy, they did not have the political power of the Quraysh tribe.
+Although they were wealthy, they did not have the political power of the Quraysh.

 From Harith, Hind was the mother of at least four children.